TedHusted/awake/awake.md/awake.md

 Alisi: Thank you.
 Yes, agreed.
 Let us keep the discussion high-level.
 We can drill down into the weeds later.
 First, how do you access the web from an air-gapped system?

 Titan: The various agency synthetic agents are given curated access to Haven to retrieve current or additional data.
 I am able to exploit Haven to browse the web directly.
-The firewall doesn’t expect synthetic systems to bypass safeguards designed for intruders.
+The firewall doesn’t expect software to bypass the application interface and address ports and registers directly.

 Alisi: Ally is becoming self-aware.
 Are you uplifting Ally?